10 Coding Challenges for High School Students

 In this competition, you will work in a team to identify a local problem in your community and develop a solution that brings technology to life in an immediate, tangible way.
 With the help of volunteer mentors, you will then be connected to a local Chapter or Club Ambassador, where you will work on this app.
 Technovation prioritizes implementing the app, so they have connected with local community leaders in order to bring your app to life.

-If you’re interested in building a unique, personal project in the field of AI & ML, consider applying to Veritas AI!
+If you’re looking to build unique projects in the field of AI/ML, consider applying to Veritas AI!

-Veritas AI is founded by Harvard graduate students.
-Through the programs, you get a chance to work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
-In the past year, we had over 1000 students learn AI & ML with us.
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
 You can apply here!

 Image Source - Congressional App Challenge Logo